Equality of critical parameters for percolation of Gaussian free field level-sets: Decomposition of and ``bridging lemma''

 where the union is taken over all the bridges between $S_1$ and $S_2$ inside $\Sigma_n$, see Definition \ref{def:goodbridge} and around \eqref{eq:annuli} for the relevant notions.
 For non-admissible $S_1, S_2$, set $\mathcal{G}(S_1,S_2)=\Omega$ (the full space on which $\P$ is defined).
 The events $\mathcal{G}(S_1,S_2)$ have the desired monotonicity property.
-In view of \eqref{eq:bridge.GOOD} and for later reference, we note that
+For later reference, we note that